-Council on Community Advocacy (COCA)
+Council on Leadership in Advocacy (COLA)

 Mission